svenbuerki/SRK_bioinformatics/README.md

 ## Pipeline Workflow

-The pipeline consists of 11 main steps divided into two phases:
+The pipeline consists of **14 main steps organized into three phases**, progressing from within-library sequence processing to cross-library integration and final population genetic analyses.

-### Phase 1: Within-Library Processing (Steps 1-8)
+## Phase 1: Within-Library Processing

-1.  **Prepare Canonical Sequences** - Reference sequence preparation
+1.  **Prepare Canonical Sequences** – Preparation of reference SRK sequences used for downstream assembly and validation.
-2.  **Nanopore Amplicon Assembly and Phasing** - Multi-CANU assembly with polyploid phasing
+2.  **Nanopore Amplicon Assembly and Phasing Pipeline** – Multi-CANU assembly of Nanopore amplicons followed by haplotype phasing to reconstruct allelic sequences.
-3.  **Haplotype Orientation and Consolidation** - Standardize sequence orientation
+3.  **Haplotype Orientation and Consolidation Pipeline** – Standardization of sequence orientation and consolidation of phased haplotypes.
-4.  **FASTA Sequence Filtering and Reference Integration** - Quality control and reference addition
+4.  **FASTA Sequence Filtering and Reference Integration Pipeline** – Quality filtering of sequences and integration of validated reference alleles.
-5.  **Multiple Sequence Alignment** - MAFFT-based alignment
+5.  **Multiple Sequence Alignment** – Alignment of nucleotide sequences using MAFFT.
-6.  **Exon Extraction** - Extract coding sequences using AUGUSTUS annotations
+6.  **Exon Extraction from Multiple Sequence Alignments Pipeline** – Extraction of coding regions based on AUGUSTUS gene annotations.
-7.  **MSA Gap Backfilling** - Reference-guided gap filling for terminal regions
+7.  **MSA Gap Backfilling and Terminus Processing Pipeline** – Reference-guided backfilling of terminal alignment gaps and sequence terminus correction.
-8.  **DNA to Amino Acid Translation** - Frame-specific protein translation
+8.  **DNA to Amino Acid Translation Pipeline** – Frame-specific translation of nucleotide sequences into proteins. **Note:** This step is optional and may be skipped if protein sequences are not required.

-### Phase 2: Cross-Library Analysis (Steps 9-11)
+## Phase 2: Cross-Library Analysis

-9.  **SRK Protein Translation and Filtering** - Comprehensive protein validation and abundance filtering
+9.  **SRK Protein Translation, Alignment, and Abundance Filtering Pipeline** – Translation of SRK alleles into proteins, alignment, and filtering based on abundance thresholds to retain functional candidates.
-10. **Functional Protein Genotyping** - Generate population genetic matrices
-11. **Zygosity Analysis** - Tetraploid genotype classification and demographic inference
+10. **SRK Functional Protein Genotyping Pipeline** – Construction of individual-level genotype matrices and detection of functional SRK proteins across samples.
+11. **SRK Zygosity Analysis Pipeline for Tetraploid Species** – Classification of individuals as homozygous or heterozygous and estimation of population-level zygosity statistics in tetraploid species.

+## Phase 3: Data Analyses

+12. **Population Genetics Statistics** – Estimation of population-level diversity metrics, including heterozygosity, mean protein counts per individual, total allele counts, and effective allele numbers.
+13. **Allele Accumulation Curves** – Rarefaction-based analysis of SRK allele discovery across individuals to evaluate patterns consistent with negative frequency-dependent selection versus genetic drift.
+14. **Allele Frequency Analysis** – Species- and population-level χ² tests of allele frequency distributions to assess deviations from equal-frequency expectations under negative frequency-dependent selection.

 ## Requirements